-The arrival of agile methodologies was brought by the need to adapt rapidly, not only to the progress of technologies in software development, but also to the speed in which business and industries evolve.
-Indeed, agile methodologies encourage a transition from a traditional and formal communication, to a casual and direct one (face-to-face) that allows clients and development companies to work more closely together and share openly and fluidly all project information.
+The arrival of Agile methodologies was brought by the need to adapt rapidly, not only to the progress of technologies in software development but also to the speed in which businesses and industries evolve.
+Indeed, Agile methodologies encourage a transition from traditional and formal communication to a casual and direct one (face-to-face) that allows clients and development companies to work more closely together and share openly and fluidly all project information.

 Read as well: How do you select your technological partner